Memphis Water Quality at a Glance

 Prevent Cross Connections

-Make sure your home plumbing doesn’t create “cross connections” that could allow contaminants to enter your drinking water.
+Make sure your home plumbing doesn’t create cross connections that could allow contaminants to enter your drinking water.
 Never leave garden hoses submerged in pools, buckets, or sinks.
 Install backflow prevention devices on irrigation systems and other potential cross-connection points.
+MLGW’s Cross Connection Control Programme can advise on compliance requirements.

 Hazardous waste disposal